ouleye/GettingAnd-CleaningData/Project/README.md

 What is inside the run_analysis.r script
 -------------------------------

-There is two function in this script
+There are two functions in this script

 1. **download_unzip_data**
        * Create a *Project* Directory to store the dataset